Ziqian-xia/blog/content/authors/admin/_index.md

 Hi there, I am Ziqian Xia, a graduate student at [Tongji University](https://en.tongji.edu.cn/) as well as a primary researcher at [Chao Zhang's Group](https://sem.tongji.edu.cn/semen/12413.html).

-- I am interested in research on environmental behavior and climate change mitigation/adaptation.
+- I am interested in research on the human and policy dimensions of climate change.
 Currently I am trying to understand climate change mitigation / adaptation behavior using IoT-based and remote sensing techniques.
 See [my full publication list](https://ziqian-xia.tech/publist/) for detail.

 - I am using MRP and MIRO to conduct large-scale surveys of Chinese individuals, estimating their climate change perceptions and individual carbon footprint.